cs1060f25/nutri-project/README.md

 ## 💡 Tips

 - Use `npm run dev` from root - it runs everything
-- Backend logs show all API requests
+- Backend logs show all API requests in the terminal
-- Frontend proxy handles CORS automatically
+- Frontend proxy handles CORS automatically in development
-- Both architectures work identically for the user
+- The AI food scanner works best with clear, well-lit photos
-- Serverless functions auto-scale in production
+- Nutrition progress updates automatically after logging meals
-- Express server is easier to debug locally
+- All 12 Harvard houses share the same menu (except Quincy)

 ---

-Need help?
-Check the [Backend README](backend/README.md) or open an issue!
+**Harvard Eats** - Built for CS1060 Fall 2025